A Complete Guide To The Shield Security Scans

 2) Unrecognised File Scanner

 Unrecognised files detected in the WP core.
 Review the file and then you can delete or ignore it.
+For example:

 If you're unsure which unrecognised core files you should keep or delete, talk with your web host and they'll help you determine what's best for your site.